descartez/descartez.github.io/_posts/2015-03-23-job-accounting-assistant-and-developer.md

 ### Steven Label
 04-23-2016 to now

 > Process documents and develop solutions for interaction with company database.
-Mostly work with SQL and timecards.
+Currently developing web app which tracks manufacturing machine usage.